bsc-iitm/python/howto/howto-18.md

 ---
-title: Append an element to a list
+title: Find the last element in a list
 pagetitle: How-to
 sidebar: false
 ---